hyoshioka0128/ai-hub/docs/architecture.md

 #### Design recommendations

-* Empower the application to use dedicated, application-centric Log Analytics Workspace(s) for the Azure Open AI instance(s) and requisite components such as Key Vault, Storage Accounts, NSGs etc., to ensure that the logs are stored in a secure location, and can be accessed by the application team as needed, and where they can build out their own observability using dashboards, workbooks, and alerts.
+* Empower the application to use dedicated, application-centric Log Analytics Workspace(s) for the Azure OpenAI instance(s) and requisite components such as Key Vault, Storage Accounts, NSGs etc., to ensure that the logs are stored in a secure location, and can be accessed by the application team as needed, and where they can build out their own observability using dashboards, workbooks, and alerts.

 ## Conclusion
 This article has provided recommendations for deploying an AI scenario (such as RAG) in a secure and compliant manner across different design areas (for example, ensuring no access to Azure services via keys, or ensuring no public network access is configured in any of the services).
 While this task can be achieved manually, we have simplified this task within the Enterprise Azure AI Hub, as for every service or configuration, the Enterprise Azure OpenAI Hub portal experience **recommends** the most secure way to deploy it and be ready for production environments, but at the same time it gives you the opportunity to deploy with a simplified configuration while you are learning and doing proof of concepts.